icerpc/icerpc-docs/pages/docs/icerpc-core/icerpc-protocol/mapping-rpcs-to-streams.md

 compact struct ResponseHeader
 {
     statusCode: StatusCode,
-    errorMessage: string, // only present when StatusCode > Success
+    errorMessage: string, // only present when statusCode is not Success
     fields: dictionary<ResponseFieldKey, sequence<uint8>>
 }
 ```